A Weekend in Washington DC

 But here we are, 5 years later, and the quality of photos you can get from your phone now are exponentially better.
 Exponentially.
 As a food blogger, I maintain that I shall never be without my Canon, as you really do get much better results with a camera of that caliber, but for on the go?
 There’s no point in buying a point-and-shoot in my opinion, and the full sized camera is just too much of a hassle to deal with, especially if you are in a crowd (or worse, have to pack it into an airplane carry-on.)
 So now?
 I just don’t bother.

 I get excellent quality photos from my new Droid DNA.
 Fine enough on their own, I have to admit that I have a small obsession with photo-editing apps.

 We all know and love Instagram, the picture version of Twitter.
 Free app, and offers lots of cool filters to dress up your photos.
 Retro, black & white, no matter what your style, you’ll find a filter that suits you.

-I mentioned last week that I was in Washington DC for the weekend, and though it was for work, I was able to go a day early and bring along Jon and Seven.
+I mentioned last week that I was in Washington DC for the weekend, and though it was for work, I was able to go a day early and bring along Seven.
 With Seven at the Kindergarten stage, he’s fully into things he’s heard about in school, especially the presidents.
 (How do they ALL live in the White House at the same time, Mommy?)